-Once a project is approved, the Monitoring Committee might have technical remarks that need to be addressed prior to or after signing the contract.
+Once a project is approved, the Monitoring Committee might have technical remarks that need to be addressed prior to signing the contract.
 These remarks are listed in the approval letter sent to the lead partner of the approved project.
-In case these remarks require a change in the application form, they will be handled in the form of a technical change in the Online Monitoring System (OMS).
-These technical changes will be started and filled out by the project advisor and then submitted by the project.
+In case these remarks require a change in the application form, they will be handled in the form of a pre-contracting change in the Online Monitoring System (OMS).
 Once the change is approved by the Joint Secretariat, the application form is updated accordingly.
-It is important to underline that these changes are of technical nature and will not be counted towards the limit of two major changes that the project is allowed during implementation (see below).
+It is important to underline that these changes are of a technical nature and will not be counted towards the limit of two major changes that the project is allowed during implementation (see below).